Robust Path Recommendations During Public Transit Disruptions Under Demand Uncertainty: Results

-In this section, we compare the results of RO with different values of $\rho_{1-\epsilon}$.
-Figure \ref{fig_RO} shows the average travel time of robust models.
-We observe that, except for $\rho_{1-\epsilon} = 2.33$, all other values show better performance than the nominal model.
-This implies that considering the demand uncertainty can further increase the path recommendation strategies.
-The best value is $\rho_{1-\epsilon} = 0.84$, where the travel time for incident line passengers is reduced by 2.91\% compared to the nominal model.
+Figure \ref{fig_RO} compares the results, in terms of travel time, of the RO approach with different values of $\rho_{1-\epsilon}$ under the actual demand.
+For all values of the robust model except for $\rho_{1-\epsilon} = 2.33$, the RO approach shows better performance than the nominal model.
+This implies that considering the demand uncertainty in determining the recommendation can further improve the effectiveness of path recommendation strategies.
+The best value is $\rho_{1-\epsilon} = 0.84$, where the travel time for the incident line passengers is reduced by 2.91\% compared to the nominal model.
 Note that the percentage decreases are relatively small because some passengers' travel times are not changed.
 If we only look at incident-line passengers with travel time changes, the average travel times are 47.6 min and 37.9 min for the nominal and RO ($\rho_{1-\epsilon} = 0.84$) scenarios, respectively, where the travel time reductions are 20.4\%.

-Note that $\rho_{1-\epsilon} = 2.33$ indicates the largest uncertainty set compared to other values, under which the worst-case demand patterns may deviate from the actual demand too much, thus performing worse than the nominal model.
-To validate this, we plot the worst-case demand for different values of $\rho_{1-\epsilon}$ in Figure \ref{fig_wd}.
-It is found that the worst-case demands for $\rho_{1-\epsilon} = 0.52, 0.84, 1.28$ scenarios are closer to the actual demand, and $\rho_{1-\epsilon} = 2.33$ overestimate the demands for $h=0, 1$.
+Note that using $\rho_{1-\epsilon} = 2.33$ results in the largest uncertainty set compared to other values.
+This reflects a very conservative scenario where the agency prefers to plan against a very high realization of demand.
+In this case, the worst-case demand patterns may deviate from the actual demand too much, thus performing worse than the nominal model.
+Figure \ref{fig_wd} illustrates the worst-case demand for different values of $\rho_{1-\epsilon}$.
+The worst-case demands for the $\rho_{1-\epsilon} = 0.52, 0.84, 1.28$ scenarios are closer to the actual demand, while $\rho_{1-\epsilon} = 2.33$ overestimates the demands, especially for the earliest periods ($h=0, 1$) (which are the most critical periods).
 These results are consistent with the travel time performance in Figure \ref{fig_RO}.